vindyne8/UltimateICOCalendar/README.md

-# Ultimate ICO Calendar

-#### The ICO Calendar is being maintained by Avadhoot Kulkarni at https://github.com/avadhootkulkarni/UltimateICOCalendar
+### The ICO Calendar is being maintained by Avadhoot Kulkarni at https://github.com/avadhootkulkarni/UltimateICOCalendar

 ## Other ICO Resources